 The nearest Tube stop for Liberty London is Oxford Circus.

 Marks & Spencer Marble Arch is the flagship store for "Marks & Sparks" which is probably Britain's best-loved department store (there is another branch at 173 Oxford Street).
-Many Londoners buy their underwear there but they also have a fine clothing range which is known for its good quality and reasonable prices.
+Londoners buy their underwear there but they also have a fine clothing range which is known for its good quality and reasonable prices.

 The Marble Arch Tube station is the closest to this Marks & Spencer location.